 Emergency assistance from Des Moines and Polk County Salvation Army.

-Many people are struggling in this current economic environment.
 The Salvation Army in Des Moines can help families that are facing an emergency due to a job loss, medical emergency, or unexpected crisis.
 They can coordinate emergency, short term financial assistance for rent, groceries, and utility bills along with longer term self-sufficiency services and advice.
-Salvation Army case management and social services are wide ranging and provide support to thousands of local individuals per year.
+They also offer free stuff in Polk County, including food, school supplies, meals, and also Christmas toys during the holiday.
+Salvation Army case management and social services in the Des Moines Iowa region are wide ranging and provide support to thousands of local individuals per year.

 Some of the aid available includes financial and/or material assistance.
 Examples of this include the following.
 There is also information on a wide range of programs that can help with paying rent in the city as well as nationwide.